coastlee/ttrpg-quartz/content/Through Fire and Fractals/Session 3.md

 **“Because if not, there’s still time to toss you out the airlock before we hit driftspace.”**

+## Decision Where to Land

+Night time.

+**[[Zephrax-9]]** - [[Ten Jay]] has a contact lined up here.
+We rolled on the meaning tables and got *coolly festive* and we decided had something to do with a festival that hinted at some more of the myths and legends behind the [[The Lens of Teyxar]].
+So Ten shares that this job has something to do with the Lens.

+We talked about selling the ship for parts to create a mystery surrounding our escape.
+Where did the ship?
+No ones knows in an ideal world.

+MYTHIC QUESTION: Do we know any grungy salvage or ship yards in the area?
+- CF 4 on Likely: 21 (YES)

 Touching down on [[Obsidian Reach]]